 ww2dbaseAfter a month of fighting, the Allied victory came at a high cost of 12,873 casualties among the veterans of Falaise and Caen, half of them Canadian.
 Meanwhile, the victors captured 41,043 prisoners.
 With the hostile forces cleared from the area, time-consuming mine-clearing operations could finally begin.
 Antwerp opened as an Allied port on 28 Nov.
 "The end of Nazism was in clear view when the first ship moved unmolested up the Scheldt", said Eisenhower.
 This first vessel to arrive at Antwerp was appropriately the Canadian-built freighter Fort Cataraqui.
 The gallantry that the Canadian soldiers had shown amidst fierce fighting earned utmost respect of Montgomery.
 "The Canadians have proved themselves magnificent fighters.
 Clearing the Scheldt was a job that could have been done only by first-rate troops.
 Second-rate troops would have failed."

-ww2dbaseSources: BBC, Crusade in Europe, The Loyal Edmonton Regiment Museum, Wikipedia.
+The Loyal Edmonton Regiment Museum